hammer-corp/week_sauce/README.md

 ## API

-Individual days can be set and read using Fixnums, strings, symbols or Date/Time objects.
+Individual days can be set and read using Integers, strings, symbols or Date/Time objects.
 Additionally, there are named methods for getting and setting each of the week's days:

 ``` ruby
 time = Time.parse("2013-04-01") # A Monday